7 States With No Income Tax

 Will I Pay Less Taxes Overall in These States?

-And here's another thing to keep in mind: You can claim a tax deduction for state income taxes you pay on your federal return if you itemize.
+And here's another thing to keep in mind: It used to be that you could claim a tax deduction for state income taxes you paid if you itemized on your federal return.